 Lost & Found

-My monthly hour-long show for swinging eclectics was built around themes to accommodate my love of ethnic music in all its different guises.
-Alas, www.expatsradio.com is no more and my back catalogue is no longer accessible.
-DJ Sampo or Prezident Markon (my French alter ego) has a new local show lined up in SW France.
-More news when this goes live.
+After a long-running show on local radio, Musique pour Armageddon, DJ Sampo compered a monthly hour-long show for swinging eclectics, built around themes to accommodate a love of ethnic music in all its different guises.
+Alas, www.expatsradio.com is no more and his back catalogue is no longer accessible.
+He changed his name by deed-poll to Prezident Markon, but is currently a DJ without portfolio, awaiting a new show here in SW France.
+For the moment, he contents himself with the occasional local gig.

 Much of my radio raw material came from tireless trawls through sale bins and charity/pawn shop racks.
-Some came from the CDs I review periodically for Songlines magazine.
-I have also written some 'Beginners' Guides' for that estimable organ.
+Some came from the CDs I review periodically for Songlines magazine and soundsandcolours.com.
+I have also written some 'Beginners' Guides' for Songlines.
 Here are a couple: